-The analysis proposed in this paper can be extended in several ways.
-One important way is to include in the model some factors that affect the demand of labor (some of them are mentioned in the introduction) that produce an additional gender discrimination.
 Another important extension is to introduce imperfect information at hiring that affects the individual decision to look for a job and that has a negative effect specially on women in the labor market because of their lower expected probability of being hired.
-The present model can also be extended to include not only the individual choice, but also the family choice.
+The present model can also be extended to include not only the individual choice, but also the family choice, as in (Francois, 1998).
 In particular, the analysis of the family choices about the labor market could help us to better understand the possible effects of the paternity leave over time.
-These extensions would complement the current analysis and offer a more complete analysis of the gender discrimination of the labor market.
+These extensions would complement the present study and offer a more complete analysis of the gender discrimination of the labor market.
 Finally, the current model and its possible extensions could be replicated over time.
 With a repeated version of the basic model it would be possible to figure out the dynamics associated with the discrimination in the labor market.

-Additional possible extensions are related to the generalization of some of the main assumptions of the present model.
+Additional possible extensions are related to the generalization of some of the main assumptions of the present formal model.
 If instead of a linear income function we consider a more general income function of the time or effort devoted to work our results may be affected quantitatively but not qualitatively.
 Including a fixed cost in the model may induce some individual types to decide not to participate in the labor market, and this is a feature that may be desirable because it is what we observe in the real world.
-Adding a fixed wage in the current model may reduce the labor market participation and also the total cost beared by the society overall.
+Adding a fixed wage in the current model may reduce the labor market participation and also the total cost borne by the society overall.